vjtagaltera/cryptoauthlib-wiki/TTI-Getting-Started.md

 ### Secure Element - ATECC608A-TNGLORA

 Your LoRaWAN end-point needs an identity, and the security of that identity is paramount!
-Fortunately, the ATECC608A-TNGLORA pre-provisioned part contains all the information necessary to allow your LoRaWAN end-point to securely connect with The Things Network's Join Service.
+Fortunately, the ATECC608A-TNGLORA pre-provisioned part contains all the information necessary to allow your LoRaWAN end-point to securely connect with The Things Industries Join Service.
 You can think of the chip like a SIM card for a mobile phone.
-For development, and this guide, you will use an AT88CKSCKTUDFN-XPRO socket board to let the SAMR34 XPlained Pro board connect to The Things Network LoRaWAN Join server.
+For development, and this guide, you will use an AT88CKSCKTUDFN-XPRO socket board to let the SAMR34 XPlained Pro board connect to The Things Industries LoRaWAN Join server.
 Here is how to set up the hardware.

 #### The ATECC88CKSCKTUDFN-XPro Board